The Ultimate Guide to Internet Censorship

 6. How Censored are Online News Sites?

-Additionally, there are many alternative news outlets that have cropped up on YouTube and other channels which are completely independent and free.
-While many are claiming that YouTube is censoring popular news channels along with social media, this is mainly paranoia and hysteria.
+Many alternative news outlets have also cropped up on YouTube and other channels, which are completely independent and free.
+While many are claiming that YouTube is censoring popular news channels and social media, this has mainly been shown to be untrue.

 Online News

-In these countries, it is simply not possible to post news that runs contrary to the dominant ideology.
-This is very much in contrast to the West, where, despite all complaints, it is entirely possible to post negative comments on all politicians and ruling elites.
-This can and has been done, and social media is especially unkind to President Trump.
-This same commentary would result in a quick prison sentence in countries such as China or Turkey, where online censorship is extreme.
+In countries that censor the internet, it is simply not possible to post news that runs contrary to the dominant ideology.
+This is very much in contrast to countries with greater online freedoms, where, despite all complaints, it is entirely possible to post negative comments on all politicians and ruling elites.

 7. Censorship in Education